sitcomlab/IVE/import.md

 [<img src="{{ site.baseurl }}/images/import.svg" alt="import options" class="picture" />]({{ site.baseurl }}/)

 ## 1.1.
-IVE-Backend (RECOMMENDED)
+CREATOR (RECOMMENDED)
-The IVE-Backend is the recommended way to create new entries or manage you existing entries.
+The CREATOR is the recommended way to create new entries or manage you existing entries.

 ## 1.2.
 CSV files
 For sharing a graph, the CSV format is the best.
 Therefore the setup-script can be used to import the example graph of the IVE.
 It contains several scenarios with locations, videos, overlays and their relationships.
 Beside the automatic import of the setup-script, it is possible to create own CSV files and upload them by using the cypher-commands of Neo4j.
 You need to specify the import-path for Neo4j, please checkout the instructions in the installation guide to get more information about it.
 All necessary cypher commands can be found in the folder `/queries/setup/*`.

 ## 1.3.
 REST-API
-The IVE-Backend, as well as the IVE-Frontend and IVE-Remote control, are using internally an REST-API to request and retrieve the data.
+The CREATOR, as well as the VIEWER and REMOTE CONTROL, are using internally an REST-API to request and retrieve the data.
 So the REST-API is an alternative way to creating new entries or managing existing ones, but most requests need a JSON-webtoken for authentication, so you need to request a token first, before you can use all API endpoints.
 Submit a POST-request to the endpoint `/login` to authenticate:

 ```json
 {